whitneyburton/portfolios/students/1508/aaron-careaga/20151002-aaron-careaga-m1.markdown

 ### Your Mission

 I am at Turing to challenge myself, learn a new skillset and way of thought, and combine my interests in technology, finance, and behavioral sciences.
 The past few weeks have been some of the hardest yet most rewarding I've experienced.
-Moving from Washington prior to starting the program, and spending 10 to 12 hours a day, almost every day of the module, has taught be a lot about myself, communication and software development.
+Moving from Washington prior to starting the program, and spending 10 to 12 hours a day, almost every day of the module, has taught me a lot about myself, communication and software development.

 ### End of Module Assessment

-I successfully completed the end of module assessment with Josh Cheek on 9/28.
-My task (Challenge 2: reading game data) was to implement the WordFinder class for the Scrabble game.
+I successfully completed the end of module assessment (challenge 2: reading game data) with Josh Cheek on 9/28.
+My task was to implement the WordFinder class for the Scrabble game.
 I built two methods that allowed the user to iterate through a dictionary and returned words that could be built from supplied characters.

 **Feedback:**

 Josh thought my Ruby syntax and style were in good form, and my code displayed no issues.
-I rattled 15ish enumerables off the top of my head and eventually found the right enumerable to implement.
-While testing, I described the method, such that it proves to you that you understand what you're going to go do.
-I exhibited good tabbing between panes.
-It took me some time to wrap my head around wording on the spec but we eventually got on the same page.
+I named 15 enumerables off the top of my head and eventually found the right enumerable to implement.
+While testing, I described the methods such that it conveyed my understanding and established clear expectations for each step of building each method.
+My workflow exhibited good tabbing between panes.
+Because of my anxiety, it took some time to wrap my head around the challenge wording but we were eventually able to get on the same page.

 **Scores:**
 * Ruby Syntax & API: 3